 Caramel Buttercream Part 2

 - Transfer cooled caramel to the bowl of your stand mixer add 1/2 of the powdered sugar.
 With the paddle attachment, beat caramel on medium until smooth and slowly add in the rest of the sugar until frosting reaches your desired consistency.

 - Pipe or spread frosting on cupcakes.
 (If not piping, cut frosting in half!)

 - Serve and enjoy!

-*Links marked with an asterisk are affiliate links, which means I receive small commission if you make a purchase using them.
-There is absolutely no additional cost to you and it helps keep the lights on around here/pay my student loans.
+This post may contain affiliate links, which means I receive small commission if you make a purchase using them.
+There is absolutely no additional cost to you.